 Failing to retain your customer base?
 There are a lot of mistakes businesses can make when it comes to customer loyalty.
 If you aren’t careful, you could alienate your customers, forcing them to switch to your competitors.

 So, how can you improve customer retention?
 Well, first it helps to understand what could be driving your customers away.
-Let’s explore some of the reasons why your customers on not staying on board with your brand.
+Let’s explore some of the reasons why your customers aren't staying on board with your brand.

 You treat all your customers the same